supermomme/RAMP/README.md

 * **LOOPBACKWARD**
 * **BACKANDFORTH**

-## Disclaimer
+# Disclaimer
-This Libary is just translated from (RAMP)[https://github.com/siteswapjuggler/RAMP].
+This Libary is just translated from [RAMP for Arduino (siteswapjuggler)](https://github.com/siteswapjuggler/RAMP).
 I will merge updates from that Libary into this Libary.
 But i am not an expert at this topic.
 Have fun :)